College of Education and Human Development

 Special Education has long been the number one teaching shortage area in Virginia and across the United States.
 The special education program has a 100% hire rate among graduates who apply for special education teaching positions.

 Progress sheets for the Special Education Teacher: General and Adapted Curriculum Preparation Program can be found on the College of Education and Human Development Advising Resources page.
 Select the academic year and then choose Special Education 5 year plan.
 More information may be obtained by visiting Radford University's catalog.
+On the Catalog page, please select the catalog year in the right-hand corner.
 Select the Special Education Teacher: General and Adapted Curriculum 5-Year Program.